 Unless otherwise provided in the applicable award agreement, the period for the exercise of an incentive stock option following termination of employment will be as described herein.
 In the event of a termination of employment by reason of permanent and total disability (as defined in Section 22(e)(3) of the Internal Revenue Code), incentive stock options will be exercisable only to the extent the options were exercisable on the effective date of the optionee's termination of employment for a period of no more than one year after the termination (or such shorter period as determined by the Committee), but in no event after the expiration of the incentive stock option.
 In the event of a termination of employment by reason of death, incentive stock options will be exercisable only to the extent the options were exercisable on the effective date of the termination for a period of three years after the date of death, but in no event after the expiration of the incentive stock option.
 In the event an employee is terminated for Cause (as defined in the Plan), any incentive stock options held by such individual will terminate on the date of the termination of employment.
-In the event of a termination of employment for any other reason, incentive stock options will be exercisable to the extent exercisable on the date of termination for a period of 90 days after the termination of employment by reason of permanent and total disability or for any other reason (except a termination of employment which is for Cause), each incentive stock option will be exercisable only to the extent the option was exercisable on the date of the holder's death, and may thereafter be exercised for a period of no more than three years but in no event after expiration of the incentive stock option.
+In the event of a termination of employment for any other reason, incentive stock options will be exercisable to the extent exercisable on the date of termination for a period of 90 days after the termination, but in no event after the expiration of the incentive stock option.
+If the holder of an incentive stock option dies during the specified periods following termination of employment by reason of permanent and total disability or for any other reason (except a termination of employment which is for Cause), each incentive stock option will be exercisable only to the extent the option was exercisable on the date of the holder's death, and may thereafter be exercised for a period of no more than three years but in no event after expiration of the incentive stock option.